 - 1. DO NOT use Square slip joints. - 2.
 Use the least number of jackshafts as is practical. - 3.
-Use an even number of universal joints and a balanced drive shaft for the high speed pumps. - 4.
+Use an even number of universal joints. - 4.
 The pump shaft and power take-off shaft must be parallel in all respects.
 Use an angular level measuring device to ensure the PTO and pump shaft are parallel to each other.
 If necessary, the pump can be shimmed to correct any misalignment.
 The PTO shaft coming off at the transmission does not need to be perfectly horizontal as long as the pump is shimmed to have its shaft parallel in all respects to the PTO shaft. - 5.
 The yokes of the universals at both ends of the jackshaft must be parallel and in phase. - 6.
 The maximum angle between the jackshaft and the pump shaft is 15 degrees.
 Refer to Table 1.